julian-borges-md/multiarm-bandit-clinical-ai-governance/README.md

 This repository does not contain clinical data.

 To reproduce the analyses, users must obtain independent, approved access to PhysioNet datasets such as MIMIC IV and comply with all applicable data use agreement requirements.
-Cohort construction, feature extraction, and simulation are performed locally by the user after access approval and completion of required training.
+Cohort construction, feature extraction, and governance simulation are performed locally after access approval and completion of required training.

 ---